awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/update-component-configurations.md

 The configuration update defines *reset* updates and *merge* updates\.
 Reset updates define which configuration values to reset to their defaults or remove\.
 Merge updates define the new configuration values to set for the component\.
 When you deploy a configuration update, the AWS IoT Greengrass Core software runs the reset update before the merge update\.

 Components can validate the configuration updates that you deploy\.
 The component subscribes to receive a notification when a deployment changes its configuration, and it can reject a configuration that it doesn't support\.
-For more information, see [Component configuration](interprocess-communication.md#ipc-component-configuration)\.
+For more information, see [Interact with component configuration](ipc-component-configuration.md)\.

 **Topics**
 + [Reset updates](#reset-configuration-update)